perisdr/HOL-DeployingCloudServices/HOL.md

 In order to execute the exercises in this hands-on lab you need to set up your environment.

 1. Open a Windows Explorer window and browse to the lab’s **Source** folder.
-2. Double-click the **Setup.cmd** file in this folder to launch the setup process that will configure your environment.
+2. Execute the **Setup.cmd** file with administrator privileges to launch the setup process that will configure your environment.
 3. If the User Account Control dialog is shown, confirm the action to proceed.

->**Note:**  Make sure you have checked all the dependencies for this lab before running the setup.
+> **Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
+Every predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
+The procedures in this lab describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
+If you choose a different settings collection for your development environment, there may be differences in these procedures that you need to take into account.

 ---